CaZual-T/CZT-Mod-Manager/patch_notes.md

   - nexus recently updated their site.
     - with that update it brought back the 'display name clutter' from before.
     - this has been fixed...again.
-- moved downloads to a background thread to prevent windows crash state when attempting to move the window while downloading large files.
+- moved downloads to a background thread to prevent windows crash state.
+  - this would occur when attempting to move the window while downloading large files.

 ## Version: 3.0.15.6
 - Published: 2026-07-05